Bound by Corruption by BelovedStranger

 Her body damned her.

-He crowded her, hot breath whispering in her ear.
+He crowded her, hot breath whispering next to her ear.
 “Tell me you feel nothing.”
-His voice was hard, cruel, but his touch was gentle as he stroked his fingers the barest inch, releasing the tortured gasp she’d tried to hide.
-“Tell me you are not dripping wet right now.
-Tell me, and I will touch you without any clothing separating my hand from your cunt.”
+His voice was hard, cruel, but his caress was gentle as he rubbed his fingers against her, releasing the tortured gasp she’d tried to hide.
+“Tell me you are not now dripping wet.
+Do so, and I will not be held accountable for what I do next.”

 No. “Yes!”